 3. Lower Body Moves

-Your lower body is probably the most
+Your lower body is probably the most important aspect of your workout and thus needs more time to warm up.4

 - Place both feet against the pool wall